The Statler College has an active and diverse student body. Get involved today to connect with top performing STEM talent.

 The STEM Career and Internship Fair is held biannually and attracts 2,000 of our student’s seeking information from employers looking to recruit for internships, co-ops, and full-time positions.
-For more information on how you can get involved, register on Handshake, or email Lloyd Ford at firstname.lastname@example.org
+For more information on how you can get involved, register on Handshake, or email WVU Career Services at firstname.lastname@example.org.

 The Cooperative Education Program (Co-op) is a statewide initiative aimed at providing you with high quality students interested in career-related employment who are pursuing an accredited degree.